 - In Sekirei, Tsukiumi talks like this, most likely as a way of translating her formal Japanese.
 When she says "Have at thee, villain!", though, it's hard not to imagine her being Thor's Distaff Counterpart.

 - Thor, and all of the other Asgardians of the Marvel Universe, spoke until recently in Ren Faire-esque English.
-There have been several nods to Shakespeare over the years, including many quotes, mis-quotes, and even the character Volstagg the Voluminous, a parody of William Shakespeare's Falstaff (from Henry IV parts 1 and 2).
+There have been several nods to Shakespeare over the years, including many quotes, mis-quotes, and even the character Volstagg the Voluminous, a pastiche of William Shakespeare's Falstaff (from Henry IV parts 1 and 2).
 (The most recent relaunch of the character has him and his fellow Asgardians speaking formally but not archaically, and they keep their own font.)
 The Ultimates, a reimagination of the Avengers in the Ultimate Marvel universe, averts this in the first two arcs, written by Mark Millar, as Thor speaks like a normal person.
 He started talking this way since The Ultimates 3.
 Later on, they go back to the initial style: Tony says that he's tired of it, know Thor can talk normally, and will donate money to a charity on the condition that Thor give up ye olde Englishe.

 - Much like Thor, Hercules and the Olympians from Marvel generally talked like this, too.
 This is averted and subverted at different times in the current run by Greg Pak and Fred van Lente.
 Hercules talks in modern English.
 When he goes to the Underworld at one point, his former human half talks in Shakespearean English.
 Hercules gets mad and asks why he talks like that when they're from ancient Greece.

 - In Empowered, the Caged Demonwolf combines this with Sesquipedalian Loquaciousness and Purple Prose (also, thesaurus abuse) for some truly remarkable dialogue.